THE USES OF ART:

 April 27 - June 11

-Prouvost's mop men remind us of ongoing behind-the-scenes work such as cleaning and maintenance, yet here they provocatively greet those entering the building with surreal humor and wordplay.
-Their presence leads to a central installation on the first floor, where through techniques of trompe-l'œil, the artist plays with some of the most visible architectural components of the building, and we are invited to question what we believe and understand about the physical elements and intellectual concerns of the space around us.
+Prouvost's mop women remind us of ongoing behind-the- scenes work such as cleaning and maintenance, yet here they provocatively greet those entering the building with surreal humor and wordplay.
+Their welcoming phrases launch a series of playful interruptions to the flow of the marble and glass of the ground and first floors.
+Via techniques of trompe l'œil, the artist plays with some of the most visible architectural components of the building, feminizing the repetitive rhythms of the marble and sending the valiant Parthenon riders off in yet another direction.